RTL 5

 RTL 5 is a Dutch free-to-cable television channel that was launched on 2 October 1993, during the 4th anniversary of its sister channel.
-It mainly broadcasts American films and hit series but also reality shows, comedy, travel, international shows and local productions including Expeditie Robinson, Holland's Next Top Model & Benelux' Next Top Model, Dutch versions of America's Next Top Model, the Dutch version of Project Catwalk, So You Think You Can Dance and a Dutch version of ITV's Take Me Out.
+It is RTL Nederland's "youth & young adults channel" which mainly broadcasts American films and hit series but also reality shows, comedy, travel, international shows and local productions including Expeditie Robinson, Holland's Next Top Model & Benelux' Next Top Model, Dutch versions of America's Next Top Model, the Dutch version of Project Catwalk, So You Think You Can Dance and a Dutch version of ITV's Take Me Out.

-Officially RTL 5 - along with RTL 4, RTL 7 and RTL 8 - is headquartered in Hilversum, broadcasting with a Luxembourg TV license.
-This allows them to avoid more severe control by the Dutch media authorities as Luxembourg's television watchdog is less strict.
+Officially RTL 5 - along with RTL 4, RTL 7 and RTL 8 - is headquartered in Hilversum, broadcasting with a Netherlands TV licence since July 1, 2026.
+Until 30 June 2026, the TV station has been broadcasting with a Luxembourgish TV license.
+This allowed them to avoid more severe control by the Dutch media authorities as Luxembourg's television watchdog is less strict.

 History

 Early years

 RTL 4 planned the creation of an RTL 5 as early as March 1992.
 The group conducted a feasibility study to create a second channel for targets that were not properly served by the main channel.
 In a board meeting at the end of June 1993, CLT publicly announced a 2 October launch date, aiming to complement the broader RTL 4.
 Executives believed that RTL 5 was set to start at the right time, and that the new channel would help develop the Dutch commercial television market.
 The channel planned to receive US$2,60 per subscriber for its cable fees during its first year of operation.

 RTL 5 started as RTL V via the Astra 1C satellite on 2 October 1993.
 The programming mainly consists of shows about cars and programmes for men.
 Opening night started at 6pm with a preview programme that was partly simulcast with RTL 4, presented by Jan Lenferink, in which its guests searched for "the other side of television".
 It was followed by the film Dead Poets Society at 8pm, and at 10:05pm, Saturdaynight Five, featuring "a quiz that is not a quiz and a survey" into the preferences of the progressive Netherlands, with various styles of "top level" music.
 After an episode of The Twilight Zone (at 11:30pm), the evening finished at midnight with an eight-hour reading of Freek de Jonge's book Neerlands Bloed (Dutch Blood) over an eight-hour period, recorded at the Concertgebouw in May 1991.
-Frank de Jonge had previously appeared in the launch of RTL Veronique four years earlier and "reappeared" in the form of a video recording.
+De Jonge had previously appeared in the launch of RTL Veronique four years earlier and "reappeared" in the form of a video recording.
 In 1994 it changed the Roman number V into 5.